cimitrasoftware/edir/README.md

 **[READ AND FOLLOW THIS DOCUMENT - Instructions for importing Cimitra Pre-Made Actions](https://github.com/cimitrasoftware/edir/blob/main/edir_import_instructions.pdf)**

 **NOTE: Make sure to download the PDF file so you can use the Copy and Paste feature**

--OR-

-FOLLOW THESE STEPS

- 1. Go to app.cimitra.com
- 2. Login as Userid: import@cimitra.com | Password: 123
- 3. Go to the NetIQ eDirectory Folder
- 4. If you have already installed the Cimitra eDirectory Practice, skip importing the "INSTALL NETIQ EDIRECTORY PRACTICE"
- 5. If you haven't done the install, then click in the "INSTALL NETIQ EDIRECTORY PRACTICE" Action
- 6. Copy the **Import URL** to the URL to your computer's clipboard **STAY LOGGED INTO app.cimitra.com**
- 7. Log in as an Admin user in your Cimitra System
- 8. Create a Cimitra Folder where you are going to place the Cimitra Actions you are importing
- 9. Select Create | **Import** (If you don't see "Import" under the Create menu, upgrade your Cimitra server) (a.)
-To Upgrade Your Cimitra Server: cimitra server upgrade
- 10. When you get the Import dialog, select the URL option and **paste the Import URL** from step 6.
- 11. When the Action create dialog comes up, **choose the Linux based Cimitra Agent that you installed earlier on the Linux server with access to eDirectory**
- 12. For each Cimitra Action you see, **follow the same import actions for each Cimitra Action** you see that you want to use in your own Cimitra system

- NOTE: You will need to **change the Context/Division in each Cimitra Action** that you import, in order to for the Cimitra Actions to match your eDirectory contexts